ot4i/ace-demo-pipeline/tekton/README.md

 For container deployments, more containers are used:

-- Buildah for building the application runtime images.
+- Crane for building the application runtime images.
 - lachlanevenson/k8s-kubectl for managing Kubernetes artifacts
 - A runtime base image:
   - The `ace-minimal` image, which is the smallest image and therefore results in quicker builds in some cases.